From Shack Living |

 I woke up like any other morning, ravenous.
 Not having a stove proves to make breakfast a bit difficult.
 I went at it as usual.
 Armed with eggs, tortillas, and what ever other dregs of nourishment I could scrounge up, not realizing what a downhill slope into American Civilization I was about to embark upon.

-oot on my face.
+Soot on my face.
 Soot on my hands.
 Soot on my last clean pair of jeans.
 Plop.
 Down goes my spatula into the sand.
 Smoke in my face.
 I couldn't breathe.
 Wait a minute, it wasn't the smoke, I was having an anxiety attack!
 I lost it.
 I was throwing cast iron skillets and practically rolling on the ground like a baby.

+To the phone!
+Everything in this particular part of the desert is on hold until I buy a stove.
 I didn't realize buying a propane stove was as difficult as it was going to prove to be.
 Call after call after call.
 It took over an hour of tries until I was pointed towards Al's RV on Cerillos Road in Santa Fe.
 To Al's!
 It sounds like a perfectly legitimate business.
 This is New Mexico.
 RV stores are like bodegas in Brooklyn.

+I dialed the number, unsuspecting as I should be.
+The ringtone I heard had been re-programed to have an early 90's Run DMC rap song, rather than the normal "baaaringg" we are so adjusted to hearing.
 This should have been a red flag, or at least an orange or amber flag.
 But, no. Not to me.
 To me it was an intrigue.
 Some sort of sign of a respectable alternative business practice.
 The voicemail picks up, "Hey Ya'll!
 You've reached Angelique and Lisa's.
 Leave a message, right?"
 So I do as I was told, I leave a message, right?

 Two hours later, one year old Angelique's mother, Lisa, calls me back.
 I could smell the wood paneling of the trailer through the phone.
 I sensed fried chicken and baby smell all over the place.
 A littered yard.
 Mangy cats crying at all windows.
 No one has ever called me "Babe" as quickly into a non-blossoming relationship as this woman.
 And for that matter, never as casually or constantly, either.
 Nothing about my inquiring about a stove made me a babe, so I thought.
 Here begins that downward stumble into American civilization, which I never thought I'd fall so deeply into.